shanect7/video-game-tittle-screen-design/README.md

 ## What are we doing?

-In this project, we'll be rebuilding the Minecraft Java Edition (AKA: the better edition) title screen with actual Minecraft assets
+In this project, we'll be rebuilding the Minecraft Java Edition (AKA: the better edition) title screen with actual Minecraft assets.
 ![](https://github.com/shanect7/video-game-tittle-screen-design/blob/main/custom_designed_final_menu.gif)

 ## Section 1: The Background and Title
 To start off, we will be uploading one of Minecraft's title screen background images.
-(And, to make it easier for ourselves, it will already have the title on it)
+(And, to make it easier for ourselves, it will already have the title on it.)

 Starting in 'index.html' we will be creating a division, or section, to "hold" our background image.
 With the `<div>` tag, we will be creating it with the ID "bg" inside the body element.